getlantern/tassis/docs/README.md

 <a name="tassis.Error"></a>

 #### Error
-Indicates than an error occurred processing a request.
+Indicates that an error occurred processing a request.

 | Field | Type | Label | Description |